blackarrowsec/pivotnacci/README.md

 License
 -------
-All the code included in this project is licensed under the terms of the CC BY-NC-SA 4.0 license.
+All the code included in this project is licensed under the terms of the GNU AGPLv3 license.

 #